 Whether you are building a commercial office, warehouse, or retail store, you will need careful planning and commitment to successfully complete the project.
+Collaborating with experienced advisors, such as those at J. Kelly Advisors can significantly enhance your project's success.
 As you explore the different aspects of this undertaking, here are five factors you need to consider when setting up a commercial building.

 1. Building type and location